Elisabetmh/https-github.com-turolopezsanabria-DesignOps-Playbook/Figma-UI-Kits.md

 ![Example of the internal structure of the UI Kits in Figma](https://github.com/turolopezsanabria/DesignOps-Playbook/blob/master/ASSETS/Libraries-7.png?raw=true)

 ### Key Screens
-In order to speed up and facilitate design proposals, we propose group the templates of the main screens for quick access.
+In order to speed up and facilitate design proposals, we propose grouping the templates of the main screens for quick access.
 These will only be hosted in the React or Native UI Kits as applicable.

 The following main screens will be represented: